Arch Linux Installation Guide with Full Root Encryption

 6.2 Configure GRUB

-1. Get the UUID of your encrypted root partition:
+1. Get the UUID of the encrypted root partition:

 1